-- Getting preapproved for a mortgage: Getting preapproved for a mortgage gives you a lot of power.
-For the buyer, you’ll know what price range of homes you can afford and what money you’ll have left over to make an offer over the asking price.
-For the seller, they’ll know that a lender has examined your finances and credit history and is offering to lend you money.
+- Get preapproved for a mortgage: Getting preapproved for a mortgage gives you a lot of leverage.
+As the buyer, you’ll know what price range of homes you can afford and what money you’ll have left over to make an offer over asking.
+It can also make your offer more attractive to the seller.
+They’ll know that a lender has examined your finances and credit history and is offering to lend you money.

-- Asking your agent to research current offers and rejections: To help win, you’ll need to know to collect intel on the seller.
+- Have your agent research current offers and rejections: To give you an advantage, you may need to collect intel on the seller.
 Have your real estate agent communicate with the seller’s agent to see what offers have failed so you can avoid the same pitfalls.

-- Including perks in your offer: Honey attracts more flies than vinegar – so find ways to sweeten the deal.
+- Include perks in your purchase offer: Honey attracts more flies than vinegar – so look for ways to sweeten the deal.
 Maybe you can offer a larger earnest money deposit.
 Maybe you can close on the seller’s preferred closing date.
 If you believe the house is in great shape, are there contingencies you might be willing to waive?

-- Offering a cash deal (if you can): A seller won’t take your offer seriously if they don’t think you can get the financing to buy the house.
-With an all-cash offer, the seller knows you have the money in hand, and they can complete the deal without having to wait for a lender to approve or deny a loan.
+- Offer a cash deal (if you can): A seller won’t take your offer seriously if they don’t think you can get the financing to buy their house.
+With an all-cash offer, the seller knows you’ve got the money in hand and can seal the deal without waiting for a lender to approve or deny a loan.